Spider-Man 2099: Destiny War

-Another version of Spider-Man 2099 was one of the alternative Avengers seen briefly during the Destiny War in Avengers Forever #12.
-During the Spider-Verse storyline, the Destiny War version of Spider-Man 2099 was killed by Morlun.
+Another version of Spider-Man 2099 is one of the alternative Avengers seen briefly during the Destiny War in Avengers Forever #12.
+During the Spider-Verse storyline, the Destiny War version of Spider-Man 2099 is killed by Morlun.

 Earth-2099

-In the unified Marvel 2099 reality of Earth-2099, Miguel O'Hara was a scientist at Alchemax who had hallucinations of Earth-928 and Earth-23291.
-After leaving Alchemax and being saved by his brother Gabriel, he ran into a time-displaced version of himself.
-Miguel was reluctant to become Spider-Man until Gabriel's apartment was detonated by Alchemax.
-He became Spider-Man while infusing himself with the Spider-Man's DNA.
+In the unified Marvel 2099 reality of Earth-2099, Miguel O'Hara is a scientist at Alchemax who has hallucinations of Earth-928 and Earth-23291.
+After leaving Alchemax and being saved by his brother Gabriel, he encounters a time-displaced version of himself.
+Miguel is reluctant to become Spider-Man until Gabriel's apartment is detonated by Alchemax.
+He became Spider-Man while infusing himself with Spider-Man's DNA.

-Spider-Man 2099 worked to defend the Celestial Garden from the Cabal led by Norman Osborn's Galactic Goblin alias.

-Spider-Man 2099 later worked with the 2099 version of the New Avengers to fight the 2099 version of the Masters of Evil who were responsible for killing the 2099 version of the Avengers.
-They defeated the Masters of Evil and had them remanded to a prison on the planet Wakanda.

-Spider-Man 2099 returned to Earth and fought the Cabal Sentinels who were attacking the X-Men 2099 at the Celestial Garden.
-Galactic Goblin then showed up to confront Spider-Man 2099.
-Spider-Man 2099 fought Galactic Goblin at the same time when the Cabal was fighting the New Avengers 2099 and the X-Men 2099.
-When Spider-Man 2099 destroyed Galactic Goblin's black cards, he brought Galactic Goblin to justice.

 During the "End of the Spider-Verse" storyline, Miguel was among those who were bitten by Shathra's wasps and fell under her control.
-He was freed from Shathra's control when Shathra was defeated.
-Spider-Man 2099 and Madame Web talked about establishing a Spider-Society.
+He is freed from Shathra's control when Shathra was defeated.
+Spider-Man 2099, Madame Web, and Lady Araña begin to establish the Spider-Society.

-Following Galactic Goblin's defeat, Spider-Man 2099 fought the alliance of Halloween Jack and Carnage 2099.

-Spider-Man 2099 was later captured by the Sinister Squadron before the Spider-Society can be established.
-Upon awaking in the clutches of the Sinister Squadron, Spider-Man 2099 freed himself before being caught by an unidentified reality version of Green Goblin who Spider-Man 2099 deduced as a variant of Gwen Stacy.
-Lady Araña showed up and knocked out Green Goblin.
-Then they worked to avoid Green Goblin and her Pumpkin Bombs.
-Spider-Man 2099 and Lady Araña work to build up the ranks of the Spider-Society.

-Spider-Man 2099 was captured by the Sinister Squadron.
-He was tortured by Halloween Jack until the Spider-Society members that evaded capture showed up at where they are.
-Upon breaking his restraints, Spider-Man 2099 restrained Halloween Jack and revealed that Hunter Spider is working as the Sinister Squadron's spy as the rest of the Sinister Squadron arrives.